shadoxxhd/steamworkshopdownloader/README.md

 The first download can take several minutes, since steamcmd needs to download/update itself.
 After that, initiation of the download(s) should only take a few seconds.
 When downloading many and/or large items, the window might stop responding while the download is ongoing.

+### ERROR

+If the game you are downloading items for is on the supported list and you get `ERROR!
+Download item ... failed (Failure).`, delete the steamcmd folder, restart the downloader and try the mod download again.

 ___

 ### CONFIGURATION